ProfessorAO/deepagents-virtualflow/README.md

 ### System Prompt

-`deepagents` comes with a [built-in system prompt](src/deepagents/prompts.py).
-This is relatively detailed prompt that is heavily based on and inspired by [attempts](https://github.com/kn1026/cc/blob/main/claudecode.md) to [replicate](https://github.com/asgeirtj/system_prompts_leaks/blob/main/Anthropic/claude-code.md)
-Claude Code's system prompt.
-It was made more general purpose than Claude Code's system prompt.
-This contains detailed instructions for how to use the built-in planning tool, file system tools, and sub agents.
-Note that part of this system prompt [can be customized](#instructions-required)

-Without this default system prompt - the agent would not be nearly as successful at going as it is.
-The importance of prompting for creating a "deep" agent cannot be understated.
+We ship a comprehensive base system prompt in `src/deepagents/prompts.py` that:
+- Explains planning expectations and todo usage
+- Documents the virtual filesystem and tool usage patterns
+- Describes sub-agent usage via the Task tool
+- Emphasizes quality, language matching, and artifact integrity

+Your `instructions` are appended after the base prompt.
+The base prompt explicitly tells the model to treat the following project-specific instructions as primary.

-### Planing Tool
+### Planning Tool

 `deepagents` comes with a built-in planning tool.
 This planning tool is very simple and is based on ClaudeCode's TodoWrite tool.
 This tool doesn't actually do anything - it is just a way for the agent to come up with a plan, and then have that in the context to help keep it on track.

-### File System Tools
+### Virtual Filesystem & Tools

-`deepagents` comes with four built-in file system tools: `ls`, `edit_file`, `read_file`, `write_file`.
+We provide four built-in file system tools: `ls`, `edit_file`, `read_file`, `write_file`.
-These do not actually use a file system - rather, they mock out a file system using LangGraph's State object.
-This means you can easily run many of these agents on the same machine without worrying that they will edit the same underlying files.
+These operate on a virtual in-memory filesystem stored in the LangGraph State (`state["files"]`), not your host filesystem.
+This means you can run many agents on the same machine without risk of cross-editing real files.

-Right now the "file system" will only be one level deep (no sub directories).
+Nested paths are supported.
+You can use keys like `src/utils/helpers.py` or `reports/2025/q1.md`—they are stored as string paths in the state map.
+Directory creation is implicit: writing `a/b/c.txt` creates the path key in the virtual filesystem.

 These files can be passed in (and also retrieved) by using the `files` key in the LangGraph State object.